Skip to content

 New York

 If you are a landowner in New York, chances are alternative energy companies have contacted you many times over the past few years about setting up a solar farm on your property.
-The market is hot right now, having grown by a whopping 575% over the past four years.
+The solar market is hot right now, having an annual growth rate of 24% in the last decade.

 Now, time is running out to lease land for solar in New York.
 Is this the right time to act?